aimrt.channel

 []

-Detailed configuration description for aimrt.channel:
+Detailed configuration instructions for aimrt.channel:

 • backends is an array used to configure various Channel backends.

-• enable_backends is a string array indicating that if a Topic name matches this rule, all messages published under this Topic will be delivered to all Channel backends in this list for processing.
+• enable_backends is a string array indicating that if the Topic name matches this rule, all messages published under this Topic will be delivered to all Channel backends in this list for processing.
 Note:

 • All names appearing in this array must have been configured in backends.